-B. Applicants will be required to provide proof of successful completion of an asbestos management planner training course and examination approved by the department [of Commerce].
-Department [of Commerce] approval includes those courses granted [EPA USEPA] approval.

-C. Each application shall be signed by the applicant and shall include a certification by the applicant that within the past three years prior to the application date, his license or other authorization to develop and implement an asbestos management plan has not been suspended or revoked by any jurisdiction, and that no enforcement action by any jurisdiction is pending against the applicant.

-D. In the event enforcement actions have been taken against the applicant, the following information will be required as the director may deny an applicant's request for a license based on prior enforcement actions which indicate that the asbestos management plan might not be developed in a manner that would protect the public health, safety and welfare.

-1. A complete list of all prior enforcement actions, including any sanctions imposed on the applicant by any jurisdiction or any state or federal court.

-2. A description of any asbestos management planner activities conducted by the applicant that were terminated prior to completion, including the circumstances of termination.

-E. All applications shall be completed according to the instructions provided with the application.
-Incomplete applications will be returned to the applicant; however, fees received are not refundable.
+- B. Applicants will be required to provide proof of successful completion of an asbestos management planner training course and examination approved by the department [of Commerce].
+Department [of Commerce] approval includes those courses granted [EPA USEPA] approval. - C. Each application shall be signed by the applicant and shall include a certification by the applicant that within the past three years prior to the application date, his license or other authorization to develop and implement an asbestos management plan has not been suspended or revoked by any jurisdiction, and that no enforcement action by any jurisdiction is pending against the applicant. - D. In the event enforcement actions have been taken against the applicant, the following information will be required as the director may deny an applicant's request for a license based on prior enforcement actions which indicate that the asbestos management plan might not be developed in a manner that would protect the public health, safety and welfare. - 1.
+A complete list of all prior enforcement actions, including any sanctions imposed on the applicant by any jurisdiction or any state or federal court. - 2.
+A description of any asbestos management planner activities conducted by the applicant that were terminated prior to completion, including the circumstances of termination. - 3.
+A copy of any reports compiled by an enforcement agency. - E. All applications shall be completed according to the instructions provided with the application.
+Incomplete applications will be returned to the applicant; however, fees received are not refundable. - § 7.2. § 8.2.
+Qualifications for licensure.

-A. Each individual applying to the department [of Commerce] for licensing as an asbestos management planner shall have the following qualifications:

-2. The applicant must have successfully completed an Asbestos Management Planner training course and examination approved by the department [of Commerce] or an [EPA USEPA] accredited AHERA Management Planner training course and examination.
-Applicants shall provide evidence of having met the educational requirements as set forth in these regulations preceding the date of the receipt of the application by the department [of Commerce].

-3. The applicant must meet all of the qualifications to be licensed as an asbestos inspector, whether or not the asbestos inspector license is held.

-4. The applicant shall be required to provide proof of experience evaluating inspection reports, selecting response actions, analyzing the cost of response actions, ranking response actions, preparing operations and maintenance plans and preparing management plans.
+- A. Each individual applying to the department [of Commerce] for licensing as an asbestos management planner shall have the following qualifications: - 1.
+Applicants shall be at least 18 years of age. - 2.
+The applicant must have successfully completed an Asbestos Management Planner training course and examination approved by the department [ef Commerce] or an [EPA USEPA] accredited AHERA Management Planner training course and examination.
+Applicants shall provide evidence of having met the educational requirements as set forth in these regulations preceding the date of the receipt of the application by the department [ef Commerce]. - 3.
+The applicant must meet all of the qualifications to be licensed as an asbestos inspector, whether or not the asbestos inspector license is held. - 4.
+The applicant shall be required to provide proof of experience evaluating inspection reports, selecting response actions, analyzing the cost of response actions, ranking response actions, preparing operations and maintenance plans and preparing management plans.